auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 "As human observers, we are prone to imputing structure to the objective world that is properly part of our own perceptual experience.
 For example, our _perceived_ world is three-dimensional and populated with objects of various shapes, colors, and motions, and so we tend to conclude that the _objective world_ is as well.
 But if, as the _Fitness-beats-Truth Theorem_ shows, evolutionary pressures do not push perception in the direction of being increasingly reflective of objective reality, then such imputations have no logical basis whatsoever."

+Imagine two birds which both have the same diet, blueberries.
+One of the birds sees the full color spectrum as it is.
+In the rain forest, everywhere you look pops with vibrant colors beyond the capacity to name.
+The other bird does not see color but only black and white.
+Well, it does see one color, blue.
+The landscape this bird sees is a continuum of black, gray, and white.
+However, any blue object shines through the background of gray.
+The blue-seeing-bird can spot anything blue with just a look.

+Now which bird will be better at finding blueberries?
+Which bird will find them faster?

+Clearly the bird who only sees blue will notice blueberries immediately while the full color spectrum bird must sift and separate the light pollution of all other colors.
+This is part of why bees see ultraviolet light and humans don't.
+If we saw the ultraviolet light it would likely have little use in our day to day lives.

 ---

 From the _Fitness-beats-Truth Theorem_ we would expect to see brains with more internal input than external input, i.e. that incoming sensory input matters less than how our brains transforms the incoming data into a useful representation to maximize utility.
 That is exactly what we see.